 It is especially important to winterise engines correctly to help protect the internals from the harsh conditions the winter period may bring.
 Freezing conditions can cause serious problems and it is easy to be caught out by quick temperature drops.
 So plan early and explore products such as fuel additives and engine parts here.

 It is a good idea to give your boat a post season clean before it is stored for the winter.
-Cleaning off dirt, grime and even algae that has built up from a season afloat will make it easier to clean in the Spring of 2012.
+Cleaning off dirt, grime and even algae that has built up from a season afloat will make it easier to clean in the Spring.
 Taking time to clean the bilges, engine bays and accessories such as fenders and ropes prolong their life span.